jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/19_results_of_individual_studies.md

 ---
 id: results-of-individual-studies
 title: "19.
 Results of individual studies"
+writing_guide:
+    text: |
+        For all review outcomes, present each included study’s summary statistic for that outcome, even if it’s not included in your synthesis.

+        For dichotomous outcomes, report the number of participants with and without the events for each group; or the number with the event and the total for each group (e.g. 12/45).

+        For continuous outcomes, report the mean, standard deviation and sample size of each group.

+        For all review outcomes, present for each included study’s effect estimate and its precision (e.g. standard error or 95% confidence/credible interval).
+For time-to-event outcomes, present a hazard ratio and its confidence interval.

+        If you present this study-level data in a graph or described in the text, make sure you also include it in a table.

+        Did you use more than one source to obtain results data?
+If so, report where it came from (e.g. journal article, study register entry, clinical study report, or correspondence with authors),

+        Did you have to compute or estimate any results by using indirect information about the study?
+If so, give details of your methods.
 ---

 For all outcomes, present for each study (*a*) summary statistics for each group (where appropriate) and (*b*) an effect estimate and its precision (such as confidence/credible interval), ideally using structured tables or plots